-2.6 ASSE ET MANAGEMENT PLANS AND FORECAST INFORMATION AMP SECTION WHERE ADDRESSED Evaluation of performance Ps must provide details of performance measurement, evaluation, and improvement, uding: Performance measures are discussed in section 3 of the AMP summary document.
-Details of performance measurement, evaluation and improvement are outlined in Appendix H 19.1 1 A review of progress against plan, both physical and financial.
+2.6 ASSET MANAGEMENT PLANS AND FORECAST INFORMATION AMP SECTION WHERE ADDRESSED Evaluation of performance 19.
+AMPs inclue s must provide details of performance measurement, evaluation, and improvement, ding: Performance measures are discussed in section 3 of the AMP summary document.
+Details of performance measurement, evaluation and improvement are outlined in Appendix H 19.1 A review of progress against plan, both physical and financial.
 Section 3 of the AMP summary document reviews the progress against plan for the prior year.
 Referring to the most recent disclosures made under section 2.6 of this determination, discussing any significant differences and highlighting reasons for substantial variances.
-Further detail on the progress of development projects and maintenance initiatives / programs is available in Appendix H. Commenting on the progress of development projects against that planned in the previous AMP and provide reasons for substantial variances along with any significant construction or other problems experienced.
+Further detail on the progress of development projects and maintenance initiatives / programs is available in Appendix H .
+2. Commenting on the progress of development projects against that planned in the previous AMP and provide reasons for substantial variances along with any significant construction or other problems experienced.
 Commenting on progress against maintenance initiatives and programmes and discuss the effectiveness of these programmes noted.
-19.2 2 An evaluation and comparison of actual service level performance against targeted performance.
-The comparison of actual service level performance against targeted performance is included in sectior 3 of the AMP summary document and in detail in Appendix H. In particular, comparing the actual and target service level performance for all the targets discussed under the 'service levels' section of the AMP over the previous 5 years and explain any significant variances.
-Historical information for the two years First Gas has owned the transmission network is included for the key performance metrics in in Appendix H. 19.3 An evaluation and comparison of the results of the asset management maturity assessment disclosed in the Report on Asset Management Maturity set out in Schedule 13 against relevant objectives of the GTB's asset management and planning processes.
-Section 4 of the AMP summary document discusses the AMMAT gap analysis and how it is used to inform our asset management improvement programme.
-Evaluation of AMMAT results, and future improvement initiatives are discussed in Appendix H. 19.4 9.4 An analysis of gaps identified in clauses 19.2 and 19.3.
-Where significant gaps exist (not caused by one-off factors), the AMP must describe any planned initiatives to address the situation.
-Section 4 of the AMP summary document discusses the AMMAT gap analysis and how it is used to inform our asset management improvement programme.
+19.2 An evaluation and comparison of actual service level performance against targeted performance.
+The comparison of actual service level performance against targeted performance is included in section 3 of the AMP summary document and in detail in Appendix H .
+In particular, comparing the actual and target service level performance for all the targets discussed under the 'service levels' section of the AMP over the previous 5 years and explain any significant variances.
+Historical information for the years Firstgas has owned the transmission network is included for the key performance metrics in in Appendix H .
+19.3 assessment disclosed in the Report on Asset Management Maturity set out in Schedule 13 Section 4 of the AMP summary document discusses the AMMAT gap analysis and how it is used to inform our asset management improvement programme.
+Improvement initiatives based on gaps in the AMMAT results are discussed in Appendix H .
+19.4 caused by one-off factors), the AMP must describe any planned initiatives to address the Section 4 of the AMP summary document discusses the AMMAT gap analysis and how it is used to inform our asset management improvement programme.
 Improvement initiatives based on gaps in the AMMAT results are discussed in Appendix H. 20.
-AMPs must describe the processes used by the GTB to ensure that: Section 2 of the AMP summary document considers how we manage risks on the network.
-Appendix H identifies the policy, and identifies the processes used to evaluate and treat risks associated with the network.
-20.1 1 The AMP is realistic, and the objectives set out in the plan can be achieved.
-Appendix H outlines the emergency response and contingency plans.
-20.2 2 The organisation structure and the processes for authorisation and business capabilities will support the implementation of the AMP plans.
+AMPs s must describe the processes used by the GTB to ensure that: 20.1 The AMP is realistic, and the objectives set out in the plan can be achieved.
+Our asset management approach sets a line of site between our corporate strategy and life cycle management.
+Our approach to asset management is explained in sections 2 - 4 of the AMP summary document.
+This, alongside our governance and organisation structure outlined in section 2 ensures our AMP is realistic and the objectives are achievable.
+Appendix H describes the governance and framework to achieve a realistic AMP in greater detail.
+20.2 The organisation structure and the processes for authorisation and business capabilities will support the implementation of the AMP plans.
 Section 2 of the AMP summary document describes the governance and framework of the AMP, as well as the organisational structure that supports the implementation of the AMP.
 Appendix H describes the governance and framework of the AMP.